SrijanBadhya/Debsoc/Running the PES Debsoc.md

   [MyAttendanceTracker :: Attendance](https://myattendancetracker.com/dashboard)
   spamsrboy@gmail.com
  scroll to March 2025, and then click any of the 3 classes, 2:30 pm, 4 pm, or 9 pm.
+[Tracking Debsoc attendance digitally - YouTube](https://www.youtube.com/watch?v=2L9hfdCo3ds)
 The password is debsocfuture (not the gmail password of course) You can use this account just to check out the exact data, but honestly the Youtube video is enough.
 I would recommend using a new account because otherwise the names of your new recruits will be buried among our old recruits.